tunroam/paper/report/903eaps.md

 and supported version (9)
 of the Mobile Operating System with the largest market share [@mobilestatcounter].
-For the desktop environments we looked at a corporate Windows laptop and a Chromebook.
+For the desktop environments we looked at a corporate Windows laptop and Chrome OS.
 The data on Apple devices is retrieved from `*.apple.com`.

 ### Android 5.1 (Moto G first gen.)